mpbron/allib-chao-experiments/README.md

 experiment in our study.
 Specifically, we use version `0.5.1`, stored [here](https://doi.org/10.5281/zenodo.10869848) \[1\].
 The library `python-allib` itself is also usable for other purposes.
-This repository is intended to show our work on our stopping criterion and enable the reader to reproduce the results of our experiments.
+This repository is intended to show our work on our stopping criterion simulation study and enable the reader to reproduce the results of our experiments.

 ## Installation